 Activity without permit

 Pursuant to the Environmental Charges Act, environmental charge shall also be paid by a person who has an obligation to have an environmental permit, but who has operated without having a permit.
 Upon activity without permit, environmental charge is calculated at an increased rate.
-If a company has operated without a permit before the environmental permit entered into force, then the information on the use of the environment, which took place during the period without a permit, has to be submitted to the Environmental Board.
-The information to be submitted has to include the volume of the activity, time period and emissions of pollutants.
 The application for permit under proceeding shall not be equivalent to holding the permit, thus, during the proceeding of the application for permit, the activity is performed without a permit.